Want the perfect workout program?Take Quiz

 Brown rice protein is an incomplete protein due to the absence of the essential amino acid lysine.
 As a result, it does not do as good a job as either whey, casein, egg, or pea protein at building muscle.

 The absorption rate of brown rice protein is considered to be medium, being between whey and casein.
 It has a greater fullness effect than either egg or pea protein.
-Interestingly, one study showed that the equine content of brown rice protein is absorbed faster than the leucine in whey protein.
-This is significant as leucine is the key muscle-building amino acid.

 Many people do not find the taste of brown rice protein powder very appetizing.